China 2009: Among black-necked cranes

 This man makes popcorn the old-fashioned way, by using a ‘pressure cooker’.
 During this process, a lot of steam is produced.
 (Photos copyright © by Kaj Halberg)

-The ‘shop’ of this shoemaker is along a street in Guiyang.
+The ‘shop’ of this shoemaker has been established along a street in Guiyang.
 (Photo copyright © by Kaj Halberg)

 ”Expensive anything keep”

 A few days later, together with Horng-i, Miss Li, and driver Uh Tao, we head west across the mountains of Guizhou.
 It is early spring, and the Mei Shan (’Plum Mountains’) are hidden in fog.

 Our goal is the small town of Weining, where we board at the Black Necked Crane Hotel.
 In this area, people are justly proud of a large flock of the threatened black-necked crane (Grus nigricollis), which arrives every autumn from their breeding grounds in Tibet to spend the winter in the nearby Cao Hai (’Sea of Grass’), a large marsh area, covering some 60 km2.